MrJash/smart-fridge-and-culinary-assistant/README.md

 - **Inventory Management**: Keep track of items in your fridge
 - **Recipe Discovery**: Find recipes based on your available ingredients
 - **Smart Suggestions**: Get personalized recipe recommendations
+- **Chef Assistant**: Built-in AI Chatbot for users to get more help and information related to recipe steps

 ## Installation